Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Philanthropy at Mayo ClinicYour support accelerates powerful innovations in patient care, research and education.
 Give today.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 Heart age is a way to understand your risk of a heart attack or stroke.
-Your heart age is calculated based on your risk factors for heart disease, such as age and family history, as well as diet, physical activity and smoking.
+Your heart age is calculated based on your risk factors for heart disease, such as age, blood pressure and cholesterol, as well as diet, physical activity and smoking.
 A younger heart age means a lower risk of heart disease.

 If you're like most Americans, your heart age is older than your actual age.
 But you can lower your heart age by adopting a healthier lifestyle.
-To start, don't smoke.
-If you do, get help to quit.
+To start, concentrate on making just one or two changes.

-In addition, eating a healthy diet and being physically active can help you lower your heart disease risk factors by:
+You can also help lower your heart disease risk factors by:

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.

 Mayo Clinic is a nonprofit organization and proceeds from Web advertising help support our mission.
 Mayo Clinic does not endorse any of the third party products and services advertised.